unifi-utilities/unifios-utilities/mosquitto/README.md

 3. Then take a loot at [`cni/45-mosquitto.conflist`](cni/45-mosquitto.conflist) and make sure it matches your previously defined configuration; then place it in `/mnt/data/podman/cni/`

-4. Run boot script (to create the misquitto network set it's ip routes)
+4. Run boot script (to create the mosquitto network set it's ip routes)

     `$ sh /mnt/data/on_boot.d/45-mosquitto.sh`